sabrinanicc/ls_thresholdandsegmentation/README.md

 # Description
 This toolbox can be used to threshold and segment RGB images for the purpose of landslide detection.
 This thresholding method removes flat areas and area of no-change in the imagery so as to reduce the amount of false-positives when classifying the imagery for landslide detection purposes.
+An example is shown below.

 ![TEST](Seg1.jpg)